Click here to submit your application

 The master’s degree program combines state-of-the-art data science techniques, including machine learning, predictive analytics and natural language processing with core sociological, economic, anthropological, political science and psychological theories and methods to equip students with the competences to identify, assess and solve societal and business problems in the digital age.

 If you wish to achieve advanced training in a rapidly evolving interdisciplinary field, consider this program.
-Here, you’ll gain expertise in analyzing large amounts of unstructured data (commonly known as ‘big data’) using social science research methods.
+Here, you’ll gain expertise in analysing large amounts of unstructured data (commonly known as ‘big data’) using social science research methods.
 The curriculum seamlessly integrates cutting-edge computer science techniques, including machine learning and predictive analytics, with essential social science theories

 To apply for admission to this master's degree programme, you must have completed a qualifying bachelor’s degree or a similar Danish or international degree programme which is assessed to be relevant.
 Apply for admission via the application portal.